List of Marvel Comics characters: G: Gosamyr

 Gosamyr frees the New Mutants by using a trick which makes her invisible.
 They then discover that Gosamyr's family are in their cocoon stage and Spyder intends to force them out and kill them to use their bodies to make valuable textiles.
 Exiting their cocoons long before their time, the creatures grow with every passing minute and threaten to destroy the planet and its solar system.
 To prevent this, Lila apparently teleports them and herself into the Sun.
 Now orphaned, Gosamyr nonetheless accepts that Lila's killing her family was necessary.

 Magik then uses her own teleportation powers to get the New Mutants and Gosamyr away from the planet and into Limbo, only to find themselves trapped there.
 Gosamyr remains on the fringes, using her emphatic power to keep the demons away from her.
 She no longer actively manipulates her companions, and though Warlock remains suspicious of her, New Mutants co-leader Mirage has forgiven her earlier misdeeds.

-Gosamyr helps out clearing the damage after a demonic invasion of Manhattan.
-She uses her powers to help relieve the pain of male patients in a local hospital.
-More controversially, she helps the kids from Power Pack reconcile with their parents who, in the course of fighting an enemy, discovered that their children had super-powers which they had kept secret from them.
-The parents suffered a nervous breakdown as a result, but Gosamyr convinces them that their children are still normal.
-(This "cover-up" was highly criticized in the readers' letters column.)

 Gosamyr and her companions decide to take up residence in the spacecraft Ship, the ally and mobile headquarters of X-Factor.
 Upon scanning Gosamyr, Ship recognizes her species and tries to kill her.
 Though the New Mutants fight Ship to a standstill in her defense, the incident convinces Gosamyr that her nature makes her too much of a danger to the New Mutants and their friends.
 Ship informs her of a planet of mystics who might be able to teach her to curb her nature and provides her with a spacecraft with which to go there.
 Resolved to not cause any more harm to her friends, Gosamyr takes Ship's suggestion and leaves Earth.

-While in the larval stage, Gosamyr possesses wings that allow her to glide over short distances.
-She can also become invisible once she wraps herself in them.
-She also possesses some empathic control over males, which she mostly uses to seduce or bring about conflict.

-The pupal stage of Gosamyr's species lasts for millennia, during which they become exceptionally mature of spirit and gain great size and strength, enough to destroy a whole solar system.
-In adult form they are gentle and solitary.

 Grasshopper

-Grasshopper is the name of several fictional characters appearing in American comic books published by Marvel Comics.
+Grasshopper is the name of several characters appearing in American comic books published by Marvel Comics.